GabrielDokov/GabrielDokov/README.md

   I also have started studying JavaScript at Software University(SoftUni), where I have completed the following courses:

- -JavaScript Basic
+ - JavaScript Basic

- -JavaScript Fundamentals
+ - JavaScript Fundamentals

- -JavaScript Advanced
+ - JavaScript Advanced

- -Javascript Applications;
+ - Javascript Applications;

  At the moment, I am learning ReactJS